Nonlinear Scattering of a Bose-Einstein Condensate on a Rectangular Barrier: Conclusions

 To relate our predictions to alternate physical input of average density, momentum, and energy of an atom laser formed from a Bose-Einstein condensate, the analysis laid out in Ref.~\cite{carr2005a} may be used directly; thus we do not repeat it here.
 Future possibilities for this work include applying our method to various piecewise constant potentials of interest in applications, and a more detailed mathematical study of the bifurcations we found in transmission resonances.

-We acknowledge helpful discussions with Paul A. Martin and Matthew Heller.
-This work was supported by the National Science Foundation under Grant PHY-0547845 as part of the NSF CAREER program.
-L.D.C. thanks the Institute for Advanced Study at Tsinghua University for hosting him during completion of this work.
+We acknowledge helpful discussions with Paul A. Martin and Matthew Heller. {This material is based in part upon work supported by the National Science Foundation under Grant Numbers PHY-0547845 and PHY-1067973.
+L.D.C. thanks the Alexander von Humboldt foundation for additional support, and the Institute for Advanced Study at Tsinghua University for hosting him during completion of a significant portion of this work.}